linkedin/QueryAnalyzerAgent/README.md

 DBName = "query_analyzer"
 ```

+If user and db details of connection are needed, create a user to connect to the local database and update the localDB section.
+Create user SQL can be found at local_database/users.sql

 ## Running Query Analyzer Agent
 ```
 Since the agent sniffs the network interface, it should have net_raw capability.